-Our world is a unique environment, in that every living being, plant, and landscape contributes to the overall wellness of the Earth.
-This is why harmful effects of human waste, production, and consumption can have such drastic effects on certain ecologies and biospheres.
+Our world is a unique environment in that every living being, plant, and landscape contributes to the overall wellness of the Earth.
+This is why the harmful effects of human waste, production, and consumption can drastically affect particular ecologies and biospheres.

-If you’re overfishing at the top of the food chain, and acidifying the ocean at the bottom, you’re creating a squeeze that could conceivably collapse the whole system.
+If you’re overfishing at the top of the food chain, and acidifying the ocean at the bottom, you’re creating a squeeze that could conceivably collapse the whole system.~ Carl Safina

 WWF defines Overfishing as,

 “Overfishing occurs when more fish are caught than the population can replace through natural reproduction.
-Gathering as many fish as possible may seem like a profitable practice, but overfishing has serious consequences.
-The results not only affect the balance of life in the oceans, but also the social and economic well-being of the coastal communities who depend on fish for their way of life.”
+Gathering as many fish as possible may seem profitable, but overfishing has serious consequences.
+The results not only affect the balance of life in the oceans, but also the social and economic well-being of the coastal communities who depend on fish for their way of life.“

-Millions of people depend on fishing for their livelihood and for billions of people rely on fish as their key source of protein.
-With increased overfishing related practices and without sustainable management, many fish stocks are reduced to below acceptable levels.
-Catching too many fish seem like a profitable practice, but it endangers ecosystems and affects the balance of live in oceans.
+Millions of people depend on fishing for their livelihood, and billions of people rely on fish as their crucial source of protein.
+With increased overfishing practices and without sustainable management, many fish stocks are reduced to below acceptable levels.

 Causes of Overfishing

 Put simply, overfishing occurs when more fish are caught than can naturally reproduce to repopulate.
 Because fishing has long been an industry used by humans, there are a number of reasons why it is a problem today.

 - Difficulties in regulating fishing areas due to lack of resources and tracking activity.

 - Most areas in the world totally lack oversight of their fishing industry, which means the practices and activities of fishing fleets are not or barely monitored.